 - Discover the advanced facilities of the Simulation Center

 - Find your way with the Medical Campus Map

 The diversity that is valued at Johns Hopkins is about much more than demographics.
 The School of Medicine highly encourages students to pursue their passions, whether personal, academic or community service-based.
 The school offers dozens of organized student groups where like-minded students can learn, serve or socialize together, and if you have an interest that is not currently represented, you can always start a new organization.
 Chances are you will find plenty of company.

-Associations and Chapters
+Associations and Diversity Groups

 AAMC Organization of Student Representatives JHU Chapter

 The Organization of Student Representatives (OSR) is the representation of the undergraduate medical student body of Johns Hopkins to other medical schools in the U.S.; the overall OSR constituency comprises all medical students.
 The concerns of the OSR lie exclusively within academic medicine and medical education and their improvement.

 American Medical Association (AMA), Medical Student Section